gmc-code/PC-microbit-micropython/docs/challenges/words.rst

             current = max(0, min(current, max_char_index))
             display.show(chars[.......])
             sleep(330)
-        # button-A was pressed so return chosen character
+        # A-button was pressed so return chosen character
         return chars[........]

     def get_string():
         usertext = ""
-        # continue adding characters if B button has not been pressed
+        # continue adding characters if B-button has not been pressed
         while button_b.was_pressed() is False:
             usertext ...... get_char()
-        # B button was presed, return final word so it can be scrolled
+        # B-button was presed, return final word so it can be scrolled
         return usertext